Allkams/Fluid-Simulation-3D/MANUAL.md

 This menu give you all information you need to see the performace of the system.
 - **FPS:** Displays the current frames per seconds.
 This can not go lower than 2 fps.
 - **Number of Particles:** As the name states, this displays the selected amount of particles to simulate.
-- **SIMULATION DATA:** This collapsable header contains technical data that describes the performace of the system.
+- **PROGRAM DATA:** This collapsable header contains technical data that describes the performace of the system.
 Most parts of the code is encapsulated with a timer which this utilizes.
     - **Simulation Status:** Shows if the simulation is running or not.
     - **Simulation Elapsed:** The time the update function for the fluid/liquid simulation takes per frame.
     - **Rendering Elapse:** The time it takes to render all particles.
 This is very low as this only counts the offloading to the gpu.
     - **Color Elapsed:** How long does it take to change and update the color?
 Well, this displays that time.
     - **Program Elapsed:** This is the deltasecond that the whole program takes to run.
 Taking 1/deltasecond will result in fps, 1/fps will result in deltasecond.
+    - **SIMULATION DATA:** This collapsable header contains technical data that describes the performace of each function in the simulation.
 - **PARTICLE DATA:** This is the second collapsable header and this contains information about specific particles.
 This includes a selection of a particle index and the shows the position, density, and velocity for that particle.
 No rendering have though been implemented to show this selected particle..

 ### UI Menu: Values